10 Easy Steps To Cleaning Gel Nail Brushes | Without Cleaner

 Cleaning Gel Polish Off Brushes Instructions:

-Step 8: Clean the bristles of the brush by gently going back and forth onto the wipe.
+Clean the bristles of the brush by gently going back and forth onto the wipe.
 If the brush was extra sticky from the gel, get a clean piece and saturate it with the alcohol.
+Then repeat this step.

 Now you can store the nail art brush in a place that is dark away from light.